-Dr. Mishra received his undergraduate degree in Biochemical Sciences at Harvard University.
-He received his MD and PhD degrees from the University of Texas Southwestern Medical Center, where he studied the role of scaffolding in signaling pathways with Dr. Rama Ranganathan.
+Prashant Mishra received his undergraduate degree in biochemical sciences from Harvard University.
+He received his M.D. and Ph.D. degrees from the University of Texas Southwestern Medical Center, where he studied the role of scaffolding in signaling pathways with Dr. Rama Ranganathan.
 As a fellow of the Jane Coffin Childs Memorial Fund, he conducted postdoctoral work on regulation of mitochondrial behavior in the laboratory of Dr. David Chan at the California Institute of Technology.

 - Harvard University (1999), Biochemistry

 - Graduate School

 - Univ of Tx Southwestern Med Ct (2007), Biophysics

 - Medical School